openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 **I2C PERIPHERAL INTERFACE**

-It handles all I2C protocol operations, including detecting start/stop conditions, address recognition, data transmission/reception, sending ACK/NACK signals, and managing SDA and SCL timing with line filtering.
+It handles all I2C protocol operations, including detecting Start and Stop conditions, address recognition, data transmission and reception, sending ACK/NACK signals, and managing the timing of the SDA (Serial Data) and SCL (Serial Clock) lines with built-in line filtering.
-It passes information to and from the I2C CSR module.
+Communication with the external I2C master occurs over these two lines, forming the I2C bus.
+The module exchanges information with the internal I2C PERIPHERAL CSR block and drives or samples data on the SDA line in coordination with SCL timing, in response to master requests.

+**Note**: In I2C Slave module the SDA line is divided into 3 signals -

+- i2c_sda_i: Carries the input data from the I2C master to the slave.
+- i2c_sda_o: Carries the output data from the slave to the I2C master.
+- i2c_sda_oe: Output enable signal that indicates when i2c_sda_o is actively driving the SDA line.
+This signal is asserted (high) when the slave is transmitting data.

 I2C Device Address
 ~~~~~~~~~~~~~~~~~~